ccodwg/Covid19Canada/README.md

 Our individual-level case and mortality datasets are retired as of June 1, 2021 (see `retired_datasets`).

+## Recommended citation

+Below is the current citation for the dataset:

+* Berry, I., O’Neill, M., Sturrock, S. L., Wright, J. E., Acharya, K., Brankston, G., Harish, V., Kornas, K., Maani, N., Naganathan, T., Obress, L., Rossi, T., Simmons, A. E., Van Camp, M., Xie, X., Tuite, A. R., Greer, A. L., Fisman, D. N., & Soucy, J.-P. R. (2021).
+A sub-national real-time epidemiological and vaccination database for the COVID-19 pandemic in Canada.
+Scientific Data, 8(1). doi: https://doi.org/10.1038/s41597-021-00955-2

+Below is the previous citation for the dataset:

+* Berry, I., Soucy, J.-P. R., Tuite, A., & Fisman, D. (2020).
+Open access epidemiologic data and an interactive dashboard to monitor the COVID-19 outbreak in Canada.
+Canadian Medical Association Journal, 192(15), E420. doi: https://doi.org/10.1503/cmaj.75262

 ## Methodology & data notes

 Detailed information about our [data collection methodology](https://opencovid.ca/work/dataset/) and [sources](https://opencovid.ca/work/data-sources/), answers to [frequently asked data questions](https://opencovid.ca/work/data-faq/) and the [technical report](https://opencovid.ca/work/technical-report/) for our dataset are available on our [website](https://opencovid.ca/).
-Note that some of this information is in the process of being updated and may currently be out-of-date.
+Note that some of this information is out-of-date and will eventually be updated.
+Information on automated data collection is available in the [`Covid19CanadaETL`](https://github.com/ccodwg/Covid19CanadaETL) GitHub repository.

-The scripts used to prepare, update and validate the datasets in this repository are available in the `scripts` folder.
+The scripts used to prepare, update and validate the datasets in this repository are available in the [`scripts`](https://github.com/ccodwg/Covid19Canada/tree/master/scripts) folder.

 ## Acknowledgements